-The Sir John Beckwith Library in Sutton is located in the Brookes Lawley Building (BLB) and the Chelsea Library in the Chester Beatty Laboratories (CBL).
-Library staff are available to help with any enquiries from Monday to Friday 9am-5pm in Sutton and on request in Chelsea.
+The Sir John Beckwith Library in Sutton is located in the Brookes Lawley Building (BLB).
+Library staff are available to help with any enquiries from Monday to Friday 9am-5pm.
 There is 24 hour access for registered users.
 Please register with the library staff.
 For contact details, see Section 7.4.